 It took me a while to make changes in life.
 We refinanced the townhouse to purchase our first student rental.
 We have also rented out the townhouse for a great rental return.
 And, we live in a detached home with a walkout basement, which is currently rented out to a tenant.

 Many investors, who are like us, have rented out their basement to generate extra income.
-After taking a look at some of the Winnipeg basement renovations, you’ll see how easy it is to transform a drab space into functioning living quarters that can easily generate extra income!
-A lot of the time, basements are used as a dumping ground so being able to transform it not only helps you generate another income but if you were to ever sell the property, it would boost the value of your home too.
+Sometimes, basements are used as dumping grounds when they could be easily renovated into a home cinema room (view some designs similar to a home cinema room in the Midlands or nearby), or a gym or an additional bedroom.
+So being able to transform it not only helps you generate another income but if you were to ever sell the property, it would boost the value of your home as well.